How much do casino dealers make?

 So, at most places, it's a decent middle-class job.
 All the more so when you consider that it's one of the highest-paying jobs available to those without a college degree.
 Dealers typically complete vocational training lasting 7 to 30 weeks.
 That's comparable to Certified Nurses Aides, whose median pay is only $14/hour, a fraction of what the typical dealer makes.

 On the flip side, dealer jobs come with some unique downsides.
 Dealers work in a smoky environment day in and day out.
 They might have to work the graveyard shift.
 They deal with horribly rude players who blame the dealer for the player's losses.
 They have to stand the entire shift.
-There's little job advancement: Most dealers can't graduate to anything besides a supervisor, and supervisors often don't make any more money than dealers because they don't get tips.
+There's little job advancement: Most dealers can't graduate to anything besides a supervisor, and supervisors often make less than dealers because they don't get tips.
 Here's one dealer's rundown on the challenges of the work environment.
 On the other hand, some dealers are quite happy with the job.

 Whatever you think a dealer should make, that tells you how much to tip.
 Assuming a dealer makes $8/hour before tips and averages three customers at the table who will tip the same amount as you, here's how generous to be: